 Shop in Dine in Downtown Henderson

 Do you typically set aside some time for shopping when you travel?
 If your answer is yes, then you’ve got to visit Downtown Henderson.
 Beautifully restored and highly distinct old-fashioned storefronts house a wide variety of shops just waiting for you to explore.
-Peruse the high fashion items at Nancy G’s, where you’ll find apparel, shoes, and jewelry, and also be able to get a facial or manicure at their salon.
-Search for a one-of-a-kind find among all the vintage treasures at Sweet Pickins Antique Market — check out their Willie Nelson candles and hand-crafted furniture.
-Find a piece of art that speaks to you at Art Alive Studios and Gallery, where you can actually watch the artists working and meet the creators of the masterpieces.
+Peruse the high fashion items at Rachelle's, where you’ll find apparel, shoes, and jewelry, and also be able to get a facial or manicure at their salon.
+Search for a one-of-a-kind find among all the vintage treasures at Better Half Antique Market — featuring Blue Bell Ice cream.
+Need a break from all the shopping?
+Find your way to Pocket Park, where you can lounge under the shade of an umbrella and watch the world pass you by.

 There’s plenty to shopping and dining to do in Downtown Henderson, but the best part might be that the district is walkable, so you can leave your car behind.